grafana/terraform-provider-schemas/docs/data-sources/panel_annotations_list.md

 Optional:

 - `color` (Attributes) Map values to a display color (see [below for nested schema](#nestedatt--field_config--defaults--color))
-- `custom` (Attributes) custom is specified by the PanelFieldConfig field in panel plugin schemas. (see [below for nested schema](#nestedatt--field_config--defaults--custom))
+- `custom` (Attributes) custom is specified by the FieldConfig field in panel plugin schemas. (see [below for nested schema](#nestedatt--field_config--defaults--custom))
 - `decimals` (Number) Significant digits (for display)
 - `description` (String) Human readable field metadata